DeeboyEdx/speech2input/README.md

 ## List of viable commands

-Please note the following
+Please note the following considerations.

-- You can chain commands together with delimiters "and", and "then".[^6]
+- You can chain commands together with delimiters "and", and "then".[^6]  For example...
+  - "press windows r then type notepad and press enter then wait 2 seconds then press control n and type hello world exclamation mark"

+- Although Google Assistant will sometimes properly insert punctuation in your speech, you must say "mark" or "sign" after punctuation.
+For example...
+  - "typing colon sign open parentheses sign words closed parentheses mark" -> "Typing : ( words )"

 - You can delay commands by saying a wait phrase along with your command.
 For example...
   - wait 10 minutes then type still working on it and hit send
   - press alt f4 in 5 minutes

-- Although Google Assistant will sometimes properly insert punctuation in your speech, you must say "mark" or "sign" after punctuation.
-For example...
-  - "typing colon sign open parentheses sign words closed parentheses mark" -> "Typing : ( words )"

 ### Typing